DAO Legal Wrapper Comparison: Cayman vs Swiss Foundation vs DAO LLC (2026)

 Sources

-- Unwrapped DAO exposure — Samuels v.
-Lido DAO: US federal court applying California law indicated an unwrapped DAO could be a general partnership (participant personal liability); wrapping is the recognised response, liability analysis fact-/jurisdiction-specific
+- The driver for wrapping is the Samuels v.
+Lido DAO matter, in which a US federal court applying California law indicated an unwrapped DAO could be treated as a general partnership, exposing participants to personal liability.
+The specific liability analysis is fact- and jurisdiction-specific.

 Swiss Foundation as a DAO Wrapper: The Onshore Option, and Its Cost (2026)